NovemberFall/LeetCode-NoteBook/docs/most/getRandom.md

    0  1  2  3
   [5  6  9]  # instead of 4 by 6

-# why we need to replay 4 by 6?
+# why we need to replace 4 by 6?
 # because we need to get a random value by index
 # and hashmap itself hardly get index
 ```